 A dozen eggs cost $1.11 in 1996, or about $1.80 in today’s dollars.
 This was also the year that Olestra first hit the market, a “fat substitute” that famously caused horrific intestinal problems for those who attempted to eat “guilt-free” potato chips.
 Another big 1996 flop?
 McDonald’s much-hyped Arch Deluxe.

-A dozen eggs cost $1.04 (about $1.61 today) 20 years ago, a year that witnessed the introduction of Taco Bell’s talking Chihuahua (“Yo Quiero Taco Bell!”) and saw Oprah Winfrey famously win her fight with Texas cattlemen over a claim on her show that mad cow disease was coming to America.
+A dozen eggs cost $1.04 (about $1.61 today) in 1998, a year that witnessed the introduction of Taco Bell’s talking Chihuahua (“Yo quiero Taco Bell!”) and saw Oprah Winfrey famously win her fight with Texas cattlemen over a claim on her show that mad cow disease was coming to America.

 Our long egg-based journey concludes in the year 2000, when a dozen eggs cost 91 cents, or $1.35 in today’s dollars.
-At the turn of the current millennium, Smucker’s Uncrustables were all the rage, George W. Bush was elected president after a contentious battle, Gladiator was released, and the late Anthony Bourdain released his seminal book Kitchen Confidential.
+At the turn of the current millennium, Smucker’s Uncrustables were all the rage, George W. Bush was elected president after a contentious battle, “Gladiator” was released and lots of classic discontinued snack foods were still around.